StabbyCutyou/moldova/README.md

 Moldova will replace any instance of {guid} with a GUID/UUID

-If you provide the *ordinal:* option, for the current line of text being generated, you can have the Slammer insert an existing value, rather than a new one.
+If you provide the *ordinal:* option, for the current line of text being generated, you can have Moldova insert an existing value, rather than a new one.
 For
 example:

 "{guid} - {guid:ordinal:0}"